 \subsection{Outline}

-The rest of the paper is organized as follows.
 Section \ref{sec:model} presents the model and objects of interest.
-Section \ref{sec:est} discusses estimation and inference including an issue with standard inference on models with heterogeneous coefficients, which is solved with the use of a cross-sectional bootstrap scheme.
-We present the empirical application in Section \ref{sec:emp}.
-Section \ref{sec:theory} establishes asymptotic theory for our estimation and inference methods.
-Section \ref{sec:mc} reports simulation evidences.
+Section \ref{sec:est} discusses estimation and inference.
+We present the empirical application in Section \ref{sec:emp} and Section \ref{sec:theory} establishes the associated asymptotic theory.
+Section \ref{sec:mc} reports simulation evidence.
 Proofs and additional results are gathered in the Appendix.